 Diamond fluorescence is graded on a scale established by GIA.
-Please note that fluorescence seems to visually impact the diamond in about 1% or less of all cases.
 Of all the diamonds submitted to GIA for grading, approximately 25% to 35% show some fluorescence.
 Less than 1% of fluorescent diamond may affect the appearance due to medium, strong or very strong fluorescence.
 Fluorescence is predominantly blue in glow.
 At times, you may find diamonds with shades of green, white, pink, yellow, red or orange fluorescence.
 This is very rare and can have essentially the same impact on the diamond as a blue fluorescent diamond.
 See the scale table below for more details:

 None - No soft, blue glow is emitted when the diamond is exposed to UV light.
 The diamond has no trace elements that cause fluorescence.
 None fluorescence has the largest premium and is highly desired and expensive.